Skip to content

 Herbarium Specimen — Asclepias sperryi Woodson collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-26. Slim-leaf Milkweed (Asclepias stenophylla), a Texas Milkweed for Dry Soils
+26. Slim-leaf Milkweed (Asclepias stenophylla), a Milkweed for Dry Soils

-Slim-leaf Milkweed (Asclepias stenophylla): This Texas milkweed is native in scattered counties, except for the south and southwest (Kartesz 2015).
+Slim-leaf Milkweed (Asclepias stenophylla): Slim-leaf milkweed is native in scattered counties, except for the south and southwest of Texas (Kartesz 2015).
 In the wild, slim-leaf milkweed grows in open areas with full sun such as prairies and sandy areas.
 Growing from 0.5 to 3 feet tall, this milkweed has greenish-white flowers that bloom from June to August.

-In a garden setting, slim-leaf milkweed is hardy in zones 3-9 and requires full sun and dry sandy or gravelly soils.
-Seeds of this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, slim-leaf milkweed is hardy in zones 3-9 and requires full sun and dry sandy or gravelly soils.
+Seeds of slim-leaf milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Plant of slim-leaf milkweed (Asclepias stenophylla) in an open area.